SpiderOak/cordova-android-accountmanager/README.md

 1. Copy (or link) all the .java files into your project src (under the appropriate com.polychrom.cordova package).
 2. Copy accountmanager.js into your cordova app's www directory
 3. Add `<script charset="utf-8" src="accountmanager.js"></script>` to your cordova app's HTML.
+4. Copy (or link) authenticator.xml to your project's res/xml/ folder.

 ### Authenticator Service